scottpickering31/G.R.A.C.E/README.md

 ## 🚀 Overview

-G.R.A.C.E is a mobile application built to simplify healthcare tracking and improve user outcomes through intuitive design and smart data handling.
+G.R.A.C.E is a mobile application built to simplify healthcare tracking for patient medications, stock levels and appointments.
+The aim is to improve user outcomes through intuitive design and smart data handling.

 This project focuses on creating a seamless experience for users while maintaining a scalable and robust architecture for future healthcare solutions.